-If a series of behavioral problems continue to the point of resulting in a series of suspensions from the school setting, a Functional Behavioral Assessment may be conducted, and current placement and services may be evaluated to see if the student's needs are being met.
-In addition, a Behavioral Improvement Plan may be implemented to help assist in preventing future behavior problems.
-The parent and/or the school may call for a case conference to discuss the above options.
-If behavior problems persist resulting in further suspensions or expulsions, educational opportunities may be provided, which work toward the student's I.E.P. goals.
+If a student with a disability experiences a series of suspensions from the school setting, a Functional Behavioral Assessment (FBA) may be conducted, and current placement and services may be evaluated to see if the student's needs are being met.
+In addition, a Behavioral Intervention Plan may be implemented to help assist in preventing future behavior problems.
+The parent and/or the school may call for a case conference meeting to discuss options.
+A manifest determination conference will be held when a special education student is pending expulsion or has accrued 10 days of out of school suspension.